VIP-VAA-Spr23/EdgeDetection23/README.md

 	there is no need.

 ### File: bbsDimensions.py

-Enter the path for the folder containing a csv file of bounding boxes for each filename.
-That folder is stored by variable name bbs_csv.
-	Enter the path for the folder that you manually created called GndLocs which is stored into gnd_locs.

 This file will create a file called gnd_pairs.csv.
 This csv file contains filtered pairs that will only contain tuples of filenames
 	and its locations only for the manually selected ground truth locations.